corispade/Mapping_Earthquakes_1/README.md

 # Overview

-Building insightful data visualizations with interactive features on earthquake data from around the world.
-Supporting website and mobile application development by using the latest earthquake GeoJSON data from the US Geological Survey website.
-Using JavaScript, D3 and Leaflet libraries to traverse the data and plot the data on a mapbox map using an API request.
+We are using the latest earthquake GeoJSON data from the US Geological Survey website to build insightful data visualizations with interactive features on earthquake data from around the world.
+We are using JavaScript, D3 and Leaflet libraries to traverse the data and plot the data on a mapbox map using an API request.

+Access the interactive map [here].

 ## Process:
 Reference [index.html](https://github.com/corispade/Mapping_Earthquakes_1/blob/main/Earthquake_Challenge/index.html) and [challenge_logic.js](https://github.com/corispade/Mapping_Earthquakes_1/blob/main/Earthquake_Challenge/static/js/challenge_logic.js) for below deliverables.